mattwaite/sportsdatabook/_book/12-ggplot.md

 * facets - which means how we might graph many elements of the same dataset in the same space
 * layers - which means how we might lay multiple geometries over top of each other to reveal new information.

-Hadley Wickam, who is behind all of the libaries we have used in this course to date, wrote about his layered grammar of graphics in [this 2009 paper that is worth your time to read](http://byrneslab.net/classes/biol607/readings/wickham_layered-grammar.pdf).
+Hadley Wickam, who is behind all of the libraries we have used in this course to date, wrote about his layered grammar of graphics in [this 2009 paper that is worth your time to read](http://byrneslab.net/classes/biol607/readings/wickham_layered-grammar.pdf).

 Here are some `ggplot2` resources you'll want to keep handy: